david-pfx/PuzzleFAB/readme.md

 1. Build a standalone player for a platform of your choice, and run that.
 Enjoy.

 1. Add your own games.
-Just drop the text file into the 'Other Games/User' directory.
+Just drop the text file into the Puzzles or Extras directory.

 1. Build a standalone player with your game and give it to someone else to enjoy.